the-turing-way/the-turing-way/chapters/reproducible_environments.md

 Woes of development can be:

-keeping a consistent environment while iterating through new builds documenting so others can use your code like you already know how to installing dependent software without conflicting with host versions consistent testing environment accountable data and traceable storage
+keeping a consistent environment while iterating through new builds documenting so others can use your code like you already know how to installing dependent software without conflicting with host versions consistent testing environment accountable data and traceable storage.

 Woes of operations can be:

-proper documentation of the software being monitored process micro-management and resource quotas network configuration for application requirements accountable data and traceable storage
+- proper documentation of the software being monitored
+- process micro-management and resource quotas
+- network configuration for application requirements
+- accountable data and traceable storage

 By having a standardized image format, development sees all servers the same and operations sees all containers the same.
 These are the woes that Docker directly addresses.
 It is first necessary to distinguish the use of "image" and "container" within the Docker environment.

 An image

-Portable: They can be pushed to a registry, or saved as a tar archive.
+- Portable: They can be pushed to a registry, or saved as a tar archive.

-Layered: The steps in producing an image, are added in layers.
+- Layered: The steps in producing an image, are added in layers.
 In this way, images that are mostly the same, except for the last few steps, can reduce disk usage by sharing parent layers.

-Static: The contents are not changeable, unless making a new image.
+- Static: The contents are not changeable, unless making a new image.

 A container

-Runtime: An environment for PIDs.
+- Runtime: An environment for PIDs.

-Writable: It is essentially an ephemeral storage.
+- Writable: It is essentially an ephemeral storage.

-Layered: It is on an image.
+- Layered: It is on an image.

 These terms will show up in various contexts, and it is important to see how they relate to each other, but are also their own entities.
 With this foundation it's time to explore its basic Docker application and capabilities.

 ## Summary